Art Gallery Types: Which Is Right For You?

 Typically, this type of gallery is fairly choosy when it comes to their artists.
 In many cases, a partnership is created between the artists and the gallery where the gallery offers to carefully market the artist to the public; and more specifically to their collectors.
 Called “artist representation”, this agreement may require that the artist sells exclusively through the gallery in a set mile radius, city-wide, state-wide, or nationally.

-In the past, the commercial gallery carefully selected only a handful of artists to include in their ‘stable’ (a term I sincerely wish to retire).
+In the past, the commercial gallery carefully selected only a handful of artists to include in their roster.
 This is a strategy that is decreasing as the potential of internet sales an interest pertaining to group exhibitions grows.
 They generally have agents who dedicate business time to pursue and secure clients, promote shows in quality exhibition spaces, become knowledgable about the artist’s work, curate cohesive exhibitions, are trained in sales practices, carry gallery insurance, and handle the exchange of artwork/money.
 A gallery commission is paid for these services and can be 20%-60% the retail price of sold items.
 It’s not uncommon for a reputable gallery to carry a 50% commission rate.

 Their commission rates, sales prices, clientele lists, exhibition partnerships, guest curators, and in-house artists reflect this premier title.

 While a high-end commercial gallery may include a select handful of artists, the consignment gallery has many.

 Examples of this: frame shop/gallery, galleries who have rotating or invitational exhibitions, galleries that include many in-house artists, or spaces that sell large production runs of artwork like prints, jewelry, and/or pottery.
 Most galleries fall into this category.

 -Group of artists who help run, exhibit, and operate a gallery from within.
 Many times these galleries offer community-involved workshops and rent studio spaces in conjunction with the gallery.